-In 2019, the Divi theme is more popular than ever!
-This rise in popularity has led to a surge of new debates between “conservative” and “keep up with the times” web designers around the world.
-But in every argument there is one question that is always brought up to the table – is Divi any good for SEO?
-Given the importance that SEO plays on website visibility, traffic, leads and conversion, this is a priority when it comes to choosing the right WordPress theme for your website – but is Divi really as bad for SEO as some of the “old-fashioned” web designers are claiming?
-Before we get there, it’s important to mention a few facts about the Divi theme.
+In 2023, the Divi theme will be more popular than ever!
+This rise in popularity has led to a surge of new debates between “conservative” and “keep up with the times” web designers worldwide.
+But in every argument, one question is always brought to the table – is Divi any good for SEO?
+Given the importance that SEO plays on website visibility, traffic, leads and conversion, this is a priority when it comes to choosing the suitable WordPress theme for your website – but is Divi as bad for SEO as some of the “old-fashioned” web designers are claiming?
+Before we get there, let’s understand what the Divi theme is.

-Known for simplifying website design by using a drag and drop system, Divi offers a framework that allows website designers to use shortcodes and modules (rather than writing the code themselves) to incorporate various features onto the web pages, making the design process much easier and more streamlined with less chance for mistakes in the code.
-Web designers don’t need to spend time and effort changing thousands of code lines anymore, as Divi and its add-ons provide a lot of flexibility and time saver (great when it comes to providing a lot more value for a smaller price – win + win).
+Known for simplifying website design by using a drag and drop system, Divi offers a framework that allows designers to use shortcodes and modules (rather than writing the code themselves).
+Divi helps to incorporate various features onto the web pages, making the design process much easier and more streamlined with less chance for mistakes in the code.
+Web designers don’t need to spend time and effort changing thousands of code lines anymore, as Divi and its add-ons provide a lot of flexibility and innovation.

 There is a big myth surrounding Divi and SEO, with some web designers claiming that Divi is bad for SEO, which is a common argument made against most types of page builders anyway.
 When it comes to the issues that they claim Divi has with SEO, it’s always the same two problems you will hear about – shortcodes and a slow website.

 Divi uses shortcodes to make the entire design process much faster and valuable.
-This is why so many awesome Divi websites are appearing every day.
-Yet, the process of using shortcodes does often lead to bloating on the site, with coding from scratch being a lot cleaner -although coding also increases the chances of mistakes and takes much longer to complete!
+This approach is why so many awesome Divi websites are appearing every day.
+Yet, the process of using shortcodes does often lead to bloating on the site, with coding from scratch being a lot cleaner, although coding also increases the chances of mistakes and takes much longer to complete!

-This is easy to overcome though!
-Simply use an SEO plugin (such as Yoast SEO) with Divi and you will have complete control over meta descriptions while improving site accessibility on search engines.
-Sorted!
+This challenge is easy to overcome, though!
+Use an SEO plugin (such as SEOpress) with Divi, and you will have complete control over meta descriptions while improving site accessibility on search engines.
+Easy!

-Another big argument against Divi is the fact that it usually makes a website slower.
+Another powerful argument against Divi is the fact that it usually makes a website slower.
 All those shortcodes can add up when you overload the site with different functions.

-If a theme is overloaded with shortcodes, it forces bots to comb through even more code than normal to pick out the important parts such as meta descriptions, title tags and site content.
+If shortcodes overload a theme, it forces bots to comb through even more code than usual to pick out the essential parts such as meta descriptions, title tags and site content.
 However, this only affects websites with an insane amount of flash elements and other outdated platforms.
-For instance, most Divi sites are averaging around 2-4MB, which is certainly nothing to get worried about.
+For instance, most Divi sites are averaging around 2-4MB, which is certainly not a big problem.

 Even if the Divi theme is slowing down the site and impacting SEO, there is a quick fix that you can find for free – use cache plugins to help the site loading faster and always present the latest version to the viewer.